GitArika/pay-friends/README.md

 # **Desafio Frontend PicPay**

-Primeiramente, obrigado pelo seu interesse em trabalhar na melhor plataforma de pagamentos do mundo!
+A melhor plataforma de pagamentos do mundo!

-`Gratidão pela oportunidade.`

-Abaixo você encontrará todos as informações necessárias para iniciar o seu teste.

-`De acordo.`

 ## Setup do projeto